manojkumaryalaga/PHOTO-STORAGE-APPLICATION-USING-GCP/README.md

   ```
   ---
 ## Instructions to Start/Deploy the Application

-Steps to deploy using Google Cloud Shell:
----
-1.Set the working directory to the project folder:
+# Set the working directory to the project folder
 cd path/to/directory

----
-2.Navigate to the application folder (in this project, it’s named deployment):
+# Navigate to the application folder (in this project, it’s named deployment)
 cd deployment

-3.Before testing locally, create and download the Google service account key JSON file.
-Set the path to this key in the shell:
+# Before testing locally, create and download the Google service account key JSON file.
+# Set the path to this key in the shell:
+# For macOS/Linux:
-export GOOGLE_APPLICATION_CREDENTIALS=path/to/downloaded-keyfile.json (for mac)
+export GOOGLE_APPLICATION_CREDENTIALS=path/to/downloaded-keyfile.json
+# For Windows (cmd):
-set GOOGLE_APPLICATION_CREDENTIALS=path/to/downloaded-keyfile.json (for Windows)
+set GOOGLE_APPLICATION_CREDENTIALS=path\to\downloaded-keyfile.json

-4.Automatically generate the requirements.txt file with installed dependencies:
+# Automatically generate the requirements.txt file with installed dependencies
 pip freeze > requirements.txt

-5.Verify dependencies and versions included in requirements.txt:
+# Verify dependencies and versions included in requirements.txt
 pip freeze

-6.Create a Procfile with the following content to deploy the Flask app on Cloud Run using Gunicorn:
+# Create a Procfile with the following content to deploy the Flask app on Cloud Run using Gunicorn:
-web: gunicorn --bind :$PORT --workers 1 --threads 8 --timeout 0 main:app
+# web: gunicorn --bind :$PORT --workers 1 --threads 8 --timeout 0 main:app

-7.Export necessary environment variables before running the app locally (replace with your actual keys):
+# Export necessary environment variables before running the app locally (replace with your actual keys)
 export GEMINI_API_KEY=your_gemini_api_key
 export PROJECT_ID=your_project_id
 export BUCKET_NAME=your_bucket_name

-8.Test the app locally on your machine:
+# Test the app locally on your machine
 python main.py

-9.Authenticate with Google Cloud and set your project:
+# Authenticate with Google Cloud and set your project
 gcloud auth login
 gcloud config set project YOUR_PROJECT_ID

-10.Deploy the application to Cloud Run, including environment variables (adjust service-name and region):
+# Deploy the application to Cloud Run, including environment variables (adjust service-name and region)
 gcloud run deploy service-name \
   --source . \
   --region your-region \
   --platform managed \
   --allow-unauthenticated \
   --set-env-vars GEMINI_API_KEY=your_gemini_api_key,PROJECT_ID=your_project_id,BUCKET_NAME=your_bucket_name

 ---